 Eat a balanced diet

-Try to eat as healthily as possible, including at least five portions of fruit and vegetables a day.
+It can be tempting to reach for the junk food if you're feeling stressed but try to eat as healthily as possible.
 Consider avoiding foods such as sugar and caffeine, as they may make feelings of anxiety worse.
 Cut back on alcohol if necessary, and give up cigarettes if you’re a smoker as this may help you to feel calmer.

 Talk about it